Private View: Sculptor’s Prints & Maquettes

 I have been invited to show five ceramic pieces in this new exhibition, along with a small group of other sculptors who also use fired clay as part of their practice.

-My sculptures are imagined deities of evolution.
-Like Life itself, their surface patterns are cellular, making up emerging forms that might develop into the biodiversity of the living world.
 Although science has given us an understanding of the biological processes of life, we seem unable to hold it sacred as our early ancestors once did, the result being the impending ecological crises that confront us today.

 RWA Royal West of England Academy, Queens Road, Clifton,Bristol